 His smile had faded.
 “There’s no need to be so hostile,” he said.
 He leaned closer to her and lowered his voice so it was barely above a whisper.
 “I should be given the chance to make amends, shouldn’t I?
 To show you how much I have changed from the selfish and immature person I used to be?”

 Hope stiffened.
 Why was he leaning in so close and whispering in that voice that made her think of things they had shared that she would rather forget?
 Things like pleasure, intimacy… She frowned, angry with herself for her reaction to him.
-He was looking intently at her, a half smile on his face.
+He was still looking at her, his gaze intense, a half smile on his face.
 Bastard!
 She thought angrily.
-It’s probably all a game to him.
+This is probably all a game to him.

 “I don’t think it’s necessary for you to show me anything,” Hope said, setting her glass down on the table.
 Her hand was shaking slightly, she noticed, and she quickly brought it to her lap.
 “I don’t care if you’ve changed or not.
 I’m not holding any grudges.”
 She got up, smiling wryly.
 “Now you can go and find another former girlfriend to placate.
 I am going to talk to my friends.”